 6. Make profiles for leads

-Know as much as you can about the people you’re trying to change.
+Know as much as possible about the people you’re trying to change.

 Why?
-Because, according to Yvonne Haendel of IntentData, “instead of talking about hypothetical benefits for most users, you can use scripts, templates, and paid social creative that speaks directly to their stage in the buying journey and other details of their research effort.”
+According to Yvonne Haendel of IntentData, “instead of talking about hypothetical benefits for most users, you can use scripts, templates, and paid social creative that speaks directly to their stage in the buying journey and other details of their research effort.”

 Haendel adds, “It’s because of this kind of nuanced outbound sales that we’ve seen close rates of 50% and a sell cycle that’s been cut by 82%.”